TelemetryDeck/docs/api/api-query-from-insight.md

 lead: Using the TelemetryDeck API, you can retrieve the query that is used in an insight
 ---

-## Heads up!
+{% notewarning "Paid plans only" %}

-We're still working a lot on the API, so we'll be adding new features and improvements as we go.
-This also means that sometimes things might break, although we're doing our best to prevent that.
-Let us know if you see any issues.
+API access — including retrieving an insight's query — is available on TelemetryDeck's paid plans.
+If your organization is on the free plan, upgrade your plan first and you'll be able to generate a personal access token and use the API.

-Officially, we only allow API access for users in our paid plans.
-However, this is currently not enforced by the API, and there will be a grace period before it is.
-Feel free to try things out and let us know what you think! <3
+{% endnotewarning %}

 ## Authorization

-You need a Bearer Token to authenticate against the TelemetryDeck API.
-Our article [Getting an API Token](/docs/api/api-token/) explains how to get a Bearer Token.
+You need a personal access token to authenticate against the TelemetryDeck API.
+Our article [Getting a Personal Access Token](/docs/api/api-token/) explains how to generate one from your dashboard.

 ## TelemetryDeck Query Language